programmfabrik/apitest/README.md

 Responses in arbitrary formats can be preprocessed by calling any command line tool that can produce JSON, XML, CSV or binary output.
 In combination with the `type` parameter in `format`, non-JSON output can be [formatted after preprocessing](#reading-metadata-from-a-file-xml-format).
 If the result is already in JSON format, it can be [checked directly](#reading-metadata-from-a-file-json-format).

 The response body is piped to the `stdin` of the tool and the result is read from `stdout`.
 The result of the command is then used as the actual response and is checked.
+The response is formatted as JSON string if it is not parsable as JSON.

 To define a preprocessing for a response, add a `format` object that defines the `pre_process` to the response definition: